 The Colts could be the most flexible team heading into the draft.
 They have needs everywhere, have lots of money to spend, and are in key positions in the draft to move down.
 That has already happened once, and they could be in prime position to keep moving down and gathering picks.

-2018 NFL Mock Draft, Buccaneers: Quenton Nelson, OG, Notre Dame
+2018 NFL Mock Draft, Buccaneers: Derwin James, S, Florida State

 The Bucs have been a major disappointment in 2018, but perhaps that should have been expected with so many young players at key positions.
 They are a very talented young team that essentially needs to “grow up.”
 They simply couldn’t run the ball last year and it caused cascading problems throughout the offense, and they couldn’t control the time of possession in games, causing more stress on the defense.

-Team Needs: WR, OG, DB
+Team Needs: CB, OG, C, DE, ILB

-2018 NFL Mock Draft, Bears: Marcus Davenport, DE, UTSA
+2018 NFL Mock Draft, Bears: Quenton Nelson, OG, Notre Dame

-Team Needs: OL, WR, S, RB
+Team Needs: OT, OG, DE, WR, RB, S, CB

-2018 NFL Mock Draft, 49ers: 2018 NFL Mock Draft, Chargers: Connor Williams, OT, Texas
+2018 NFL Mock Draft, 49ers: 2018 NFL Mock Draft, Chargers: Tremaine Edmunds, ILB/OLB, Virginia Tech

 The 49ers made the first move that really changed the 2018 NFL Draft when they traded for Garoppolo.
 They are in a position where they can fairly broadly go for best player available in this draft and sort out needs later throughout the draft.
 The 49ers need to get their linebacker core back to being a strength of their team, and if Edmunds is available, this has to be a strong possibility.

 10. Oakland Raiders

-Team Needs: OT, LB, RB, DT, CB
+Team Needs: OLB, DT, DE, OT, OG, RB, WR

 Every year there is a team or two that has a huge pile of free agency money to spend to add players on everyone’s “top free agents” lists, and the fans get excited and start dreaming of championships.
 The problem is that just isn’t what wins Superbowls.
 As much as the draft is a process of educated guesses, free agency has a similar success rate, but with much higher financial consequences.
 That is what has inevitably casued some turmoil with the Raiders, but they hope that they are past that era of having to spend huge in one offseason.